As pups start to get older it’s important to start looking at ways to make your home senior dog friendly.

 If your dog has always enjoyed a good snuggle amongst the couch cushions or likes to sleep in bed with you, a ramp or some steps will allow her easy access without relying on you to put her on, and take her off.
 It’s also safer in case you aren’t around, and she jumps off and hurts herself.

 Eating and drinking

-For some reason, and I really don’t know why, I thought it might be a good idea to raise Red’s food and water bowls off the ground.
+For some reason, and I really don’t know why, the thought of raising Red’s food and water bowls off the ground popped into my head one day.
 It wasn’t because of something that happened, or because she looked like she was having trouble, I just thought it would be a good idea, so I did.
 And it was!